 To summarize, the product itself is not bad.
 There are some decent training videos, and some legit marketing tactics.
 HOWEVER, it is not worth your money, and I highly recommend you do not buy it.
 Please keep reading.

 In the main advertisement you will have seen that you can get paid to post links.

-1) I build a website about a topic I am interested in
+Step 1) I build a website about a topic I am interested in

-3) Get your website found in Google
+- Learn how to get your website found in Google

 In other words, if you can spend some time learning, you can do this.
 You don't have to be know anything or have any previous training right now, but you do have to spend some time reading and watching some videos.
 Get started at the same place where I learned how to create my first internet business.
 It's free to join, and you also get two free websites included in your starter membership.